LibreDrop-ORG/libredrop/README.md

 ## License

-OpenDrop is distributed under the terms of the GNU General Public License version 3.
+LibreDrop is distributed under the terms of the GNU General Public License version 3.
 See the [LICENSE](LICENSE) file for full details.